 “If the killer walked in right now, I’d probably offer to suck his dick,” I said.
 “That’s how much better my life will be without my mother.”

 Which was pathetic.
 And also a challenge the universe had no intention of losing.
-Not only could my life get much worse, I was about to go straight to hell.
-And not the good kind with fires and acid baths.
+Not only could my life get much worse, it Murphy’s Law said it probably would.

 “Where were you yesterday?”